 However, there are now several gluten free cornbread mixes on the market that are fairly good:

 You can usually find these at your grocery store.
 Look in the regular baking aisle as well as the gluten free section and health food aisles.

 How to dry out cornbread

 I feel it’s best to make the cornbread a couple of days in advance so it can dry out a bit.
-(Leave it on the counter loosely covered with a clean dish towel so critters – and hungry family members – don’t get to it.)
+(Leave it on the counter loosely covered with a clean dish towel so dogs, bugs – and hungry family members – don’t get to it.)

 The cornbread needs to be dry so it can absorb the chorizo, broth, vegetables, apples, and seasoning.

 If you’re a super planner, you can make the cornbread up to a month in advance and freeze it.
 Just remember to thaw it out a few days in advance so it has time to get a bit crusty.